sjlarrain/Jinx/README.md

 - `PUB_NOM_DOMICILIO.txt`
 - `PUB_NOM_ACTECOS.txt`

+For more information, visit [this link](https://www.sii.cl/sobre_el_sii/nominapersonasjuridicas.html).

+## Database Schema

+The database schema is represented in the `BBDD_Schema/BBDD_J&S.drawio` and `BBDD_Schema/BBDD_J&S.pdf` files.
+These files provide a visual representation of the relationships between the tables and the structure of the data.

 ## Usage

+1. Run `run_install.py` to install the required libraries by executing `install_requirements.sh`.
-1. Run `main.py` to load and process the data, and save it to a SQLite database.
+2. Run `main.py` to load and process the data, and save it to a SQLite database.
-2. Use `visualization.py` to visualize the data using Dash.
+3. Use `visualization.py` to visualize the data using Dash.
-3. Use `visualization_streamlit.py` to visualize the data using Streamlit.
+4. Use `visualization_streamlit.py` to visualize the data using Streamlit.
-4. Use `work_station.ipynb` to interactively load and process the data in a Jupyter notebook.
+5. Use `work_station.ipynb` to interactively load and process the data in a Jupyter notebook.

 ## Requirements